Street crime: Social influences on street crime

 The motivation for street crimes has been explored by multiple studies, including a study cited by Iowa State University, where 55 street crime culprits were interviewed in order to determine the social links tied to street culture.

 After interviewing those who participated in approximately 101 occurrences of street crimes, among the principal reasons for these crimes, including assault and robbery, were determined to be for societal status and recognition and thrill and excitement.
 The cultural viewpoint behind street crimes is built on the foundation that the intention of committing these acts comes from shared societal norms that support and reinforce violence.
 Street crimes are often amplified by the expansion and creation of gangs that propagate and reinforce these types of street culture behaviors.

 Other factors that lead to street crimes are poverty, unemployment, and parental neglect.
-Crime rates in areas that are characterized by higher rates of unemployment and poverty are estimated to be greater than other well-developed areas.
+Crime rates in areas that are characterized by higher rates of unemployment and poverty are estimated to be greater than in other well-developed areas.
 There is a greater probability of unemployed adolescents not only being offenders but also victims of violence and street crimes.
 In addition, people with low self-control have a higher chance of committing street crimes.
-When individuals have low self-control, they tend to make decisions without thought, which, leads to street crimes.
-Another underlying cause of street crime stems from parents who deal with more financial or social pressures as they are at a higher risk of practicing poor parental techniques such as insufficient disciplinary actions, neglect, and ineffective supervision.
+When individuals have low self-control, they tend to make decisions without thought, which leads to street crimes.
+Another underlying cause of street crime stems from parents who deal with more financial or social pressures, as they are at a higher risk of practicing poor parental techniques such as insufficient disciplinary actions, neglect, and ineffective supervision.
 Such parental actions are likely to increase the likelihood of teenage participation in street crimes.